 The configuration register is Address 0x03 at read and Address 0x09 at write.
 Its power-on default is 0x00.
 Only four bits of the configuration register are used.
-Bit 0, Bit 1, Bit 3, and Bit 4 are reserved; the user does not write to them.
+Bit 0, Bit 1, Bit 3, and Bit 4 are reserved; only zeros should be written to these.

-Bit 7 of the configuration register masks the $\overline{\text{ALERT}}$ output.
-If Bit 7 is 0, the $\overline{\text{ALERT}}$ output is enabled.
+Bit 7 of the configuration register masks the ALERT output.
+If Bit 7 is 0, the ALERT output is enabled.
 This is the power-on default.
-If Bit 7 is set to 1, the $\overline{\text{ALERT}}$ output is disabled.
-This applies only if Pin 6 is configured as $\overline{\text{ALERT}}$.
-If Pin 6 is configured as $\overline{\text{THERM2}}$, then the value of Bit 7 has no effect.
+It Bit 7 is set to 1, the ALERT output is disabled.
+This applies only if Pin 6 is configured as ALERT.
+If Pin 6 is configured as THERM2, then the value of Bit 7 has no effect.

 If Bit 6 is set to 0, which is power-on default, the device is in operating mode with ADC converting.
 If Bit 6 is set to 1, the device is in standby mode and the ADC does not convert.
-The SMBus does, however, remain active in standby mode; therefore, values can be read from or written to the NCT1008 via the SMBus.
-The ALERT and THERM outputs are also active in standby mode.
-Changes made to the registers in standby mode that affect the THERM or ALERT outputs cause these signals to be updated.
+The IC does, however, remain active in standby mode; therefore, values can be read from or written to the NCT218 via the IC.
+The ALERT and THERM output are also active in standby mode.
+Changes made to the register in standby mode that affect the THERM or ALERT outputs cause these signals to be updated.

-Bit 5 determines the configuration of Pin 6 on the NCT1008.
-If Bit 5 is 0 (default), then Pin 6 is configured as an $\overline{\text{ALERT}}$ output.
+Bit 5 determines the configuration of Pin 6 on the NCT218.
+If Bit 5 is 0 (default), then Pin 6 is configured as a ALERT output.
 If Bit 5 is 1, then Pin 6 is configured as a THERM2 output.
-Bit 7, the $\overline{\text{ALERT}}$ mask bit, is only active when Pin 6 is configured as an $\overline{\text{ALERT}}$ output.
-If Pin 6 is configured as an $\overline{\text{ALERT}}$ output.
-If Pin 6 is configured as an $\overline{\text{ALERT}}$ output.
-If Pin 6 is set up as a $\overline{\text{THERM2}}$ output, then Bit 7 has no effect.
+Bit 7, the ALERT mask bit, is only active when Pin 6 is configured as an ALERT output.
+If Pin 6 is set up as a THERM2 output, then Bit 7 has no effect.

 Bit 2 sets the temperature measurement range.
-If Bit 2 is 0 (default value), the temperature measurement range is set between 0°C to +127°C. Setting Bit 2 to 1 sets the measurement range to the extended temperature range (-64°C to +191°C).
+If Bit 2 is 0 (default value), the temperature measurement range is set between $0^{\circ}$ C to $+127^{\circ}$ C. Setting Bit 2 to 1 sets the measurement range to the extended temperature range $(-64^{\circ}$ C to $+191^{\circ}$ C).

-Table 8.
+Table 7.
 CONFIGURATION REGISTER BIT ASSIGNMENTS